 Cyanotoxin Data Inclusion

 Cyanotoxin data (e.g., anatoxin-a, cylindrospermopsin, microcystins, and saxitoxins) collected during 2016-2018 were not assessed in the 2020-2022 California Integrated Report.
 All are often associated with harmful algal blooms.
-Cyanotoxin data collected by statewide and regional monitoring programs were not available in CEDEN for the 2020-2022 California Integrated Report because these data were prioritized for inclusion in a more user-friendly public facing platform due to the immediate public health consequences associated with cyanotoxins, and not to CEDEN.
+Cyanotoxin data collected by statewide and regional monitoring programs were not available in CEDEN for the 2020-2022 California Integrated Report because these data were prioritized for inclusion in a more user-friendly public facing platform due to the immediate public health consequences associated with cyanotoxins, instead of loading data into CEDEN.
 For the 2024 California Integrated Report, cyanotoxin data were assessed for 15 waterbodies that resulted in three new listings: one for anatoxin-a (Lopez Lake) and two listings for microcystins (Laguna Lake and San Antonio Reservoir).

 San Luis Obispo Creek Estuary Enterococcus Data Inclusion